 No matter which actual program you end up choosing to pursue (I’ll go through those in detail below, so keep reading), you’re going to have to prove to the IRS that you literally cannot afford to pay back whatever it is that they’re claiming you owe them.

 The crux of the entire approvals process is to convince them that collecting the money they want from you would ruin your life, cause you to lose a home or business, default on loans, etc.

 The worst the financial repercussions appear to be, the easier it’ll be for you to get the IRS to accept some kind of write-down or write-off, and get yourself approved to receive tax debt forgiveness from the IRS.

 9 Federal Tax Forgiveness Programs

-In 2017, there are 9 different ways to receive some form of IRS tax forgiveness.
+This year, there are 9 different ways to receive some form of IRS tax forgiveness.

 Depending on your unique financial situation (though mostly based on the difference between how much you owe, and what it looks like you can afford to actually pay), you’ll need to choose which of the programs below work best for you.

 Some people who owe the IRS back taxes choose to pay an expert to help them negotiate an IRS Tax Debt Settlement, but I want to make it crystal clear that you can do everything these companies do for you entirely on your own, and all for free.

 This is especially true if you’re the type of person who has time and the inclination to learn about a complicated topic, put together convincing arguments, and who isn’t afraid to negotiate and/or battle with the IRS directly.